Utility of ICP-MS and LA-ICP-MS

 Temporary Lab Move

-The lab has moved (May 2016) to JGB 1.132 in preparation for construction of a new and larger ICP-MS complex, scheduled for completion in Spring 2017.
-The new complex should ensure that JSG researchers have access to latest equipment and best facilities for conducting cutting edge research.
-The planned facility should also improve opportunities for analytical education in JSG (hands-on learning in the lab).
+The lab moved in May 2016 to JGB 1.132 in preparation for construction of a much needed larger ICP-MS complex.
+The new complex should ensure that JSG researchers have access to latest equipment and best facilities for conducting cutting edge research, and improve opportunities for analytical education (hands-on learning in the lab).
+Construction will begin sometime after completion of the initial MC-ICP-MS lab phase.